deltachat/deltachat-desktop/docs/STYLES.md

 We use css variables for theming, we use scss to generate them from a small set of base colors, see [THEMES.md](./THEMES.md) for more general information about theming.

-The scss vars should be named in snake-case (we still use camelCase for some variabels, but we decided to switch to snake-case, because electron/chromium doens't support css var autocompletion for camelCase)
+The scss vars should be named in snake-case (we still use camelCase for some variabels, but we decided to switch to snake-case, because electron/chromium doesn't support css var autocompletion for camelCase)

 <br>
 This document is not final, feel free to ask questions and discuss this with us.